-To be eligible for admission, the applicant must:
+To be eligible for admission, the applicant must

-- A. Be admitted to Arkansas State University -Newport. - B. Be currently listed in good standing on Arkansas' certified nurse aide registry. - C. Maintain registration on Arkansas' certified nurse aide registry continuously for a minimum of one (1) year. - D. Complete at least one (1) continuous year of full-time experience as a certified nurse aide in Arkansas. - E. Be currently employed at a long term care facility. - F. Reading skills placement test score 82 or above on the Compass. - G. Proof of two separate immunizations for Measles, Mumps, and Rubella (MMR) and Tuberculosis (TB) skin testing. - H. Be enrolled in or have completed Introduction to Computers.
+- A. Be admitted to Arkansas State University-Newport - B. Be currently listed in good standing on Arkansas' certified nurse aide registry - C. Maintain registration on Arkansas' certified nurse aide registry continuously for a minimum of one (1) year - D. Complete at least one (1) continuous year of full-time experience as a certified nurse aide in Arkansas - E. Be currently employed at a long-term-care facility - F. Have a reading skills placement test score 82 or above on the Compass - G. Have proof of two separate immunizations for Measles, Mumps, and Rubella (MMR) and Tuberculosis (TB) skin testing - H. Be enrolled in or have completed Introduction to Computers

-CERTIFICATE OF PROFICIENCY Medication Assistant
+CP Medication Assistant